ShahriarSaleque/LodashJS-Implementations/readme.md

 - `clamp` - Clamps number within the inclusive lower and upper bounds.
 - `compact` - Creates an array with all falsey values removed.
 - `countBy` - Creates an object composed of keys generated from the results of running each element of collection through iteratee.
+- `curried` - Returns a curried version of a function.
+- `debounce` - Creates a debounced function that delays invoking func until after wait milliseconds.
+- `dropRightWhile` - Creates a slice of array excluding elements dropped from the end.
+- `dropWhile` - Creates a slice of array excluding elements dropped from the beginning.
+- `fill` - Fills elements of array with value from start up to, but not including, end.
+- `uniqueArray` - Returns a new array with only unique values.

 ## Usage
 1. Clone the repository: